Large Language Model Sourcing: A Survey: Sourcing from External Data

 While prompt-based methods enable LLMs to perform external data sourcing through instructions and few-shot demonstrations, these approaches often result in suboptimal attribution quality.
 The reliance solely on prompting cannot fully address the challenge of generating accurate and fine-grained citations.
 To overcome these limitations, recent works have explored fine-tuning LLMs, enabling them to achieve better attribution performance.

-Ye et al.~\cite{ye2023effective} propose AGREE, a holistic framework that fine-tunes LLMs to self-ground claims in their responses by providing accurate citations to retrieved documents.
-AGREE also introduces a test-time adaptation (TTA) mechanism that actively retrieves additional supporting passages for ungrounded claims, iteratively refining the responses and improving overall citation quality.
-To generate more fine-grained and consistent citations, a two-stage fine-tuning framework named FRONT was proposed~\cite{huang2024learning}.
-In the first stage, the LLM learns to extract supporting quotes from retrieved documents before generating attributed answers.
-The second stage applies direct preference optimization (DPO)~\cite{rafailov2024direct} to explicitly align the grounding process with the generation process, significantly enhancing the consistency and precision of citations in the generated responses.
-Huang et al.~\cite{huang2024training} further propose a training framework that incorporates fine-grained rewards as optimization signals to improve attribution performance.
-The framework leverages two training algorithms: rejection sampling and reinforcement learning.
-By providing reward signals based on fine-grained attribution quality, this approach teaches LLMs to produce attributable responses with superior generalization capabilities, particularly in tasks requiring accurate evidence grounding.
-Similarly, Li et al.~\cite{li2024improving} model the attribution task as a preference learning problem and introduce a fully automated framework for collecting attribution data.
-This framework includes a progressive preference optimization method to alleviate sparse reward issues, leveraging fine-grained information to enhance citation precision.
-To address the challenge of fine-grained attribution in long-form question-answering tasks, Xia et al.~\cite{xia2024ground} propose a sentence-level approach, which alternates between generating answer sentences and corresponding citations, ensuring that each sentence is explicitly supported by specific evidence.
+Ye et al.~\cite{ye2023effective} propose AGREE, a holistic framework that fine-tunes LLMs to generate self-grounded responses with accurate citations, and introduce a test-time adaptation mechanism that iteratively retrieves additional evidence to refine ungrounded claims.
+To improve fine-grained and consistent attribution, Huang et al.~\cite{huang2024learning} propose FRONT, a two-stage framework that first trains models to extract supporting quotes and then applies direct preference optimization (DPO)~\cite{rafailov2024direct} to align grounding with generation, substantially enhancing citation precision.
+Building on fine-grained supervision, Huang et al.~\cite{huang2024training} further incorporate fine-grained attribution rewards via rejection sampling and reinforcement learning to improve generalization in evidence-grounded tasks, while Li et al.~\cite{li2024improving} formulate attribution as a preference learning problem and propose an automated data collection framework with progressive preference optimization to alleviate sparse reward issues.
+Finally, Xia et al.~\cite{xia2024ground} address fine-grained attribution in long-form question answering through a sentence-level grounding strategy that alternates between answer generation and citation, ensuring explicit evidence support for each sentence.

 In summary, tuning-based methods provide a systematic way to enhance LLMs' performance in external data sourcing tasks.
 By constructing high-quality fine-tuning datasets and leveraging advanced training strategies, these methods enable LLMs to produce fine-grained, consistent, and verifiable citations.
 This line of research marks a critical step toward improving the reliability and trustworthiness of LLM outputs in real-world applications.